Anthony Fokker and his factories around the world

 Blitar

-Anthony Fokker was born on April 6, 1890 in Java, then part of the Dutch East Indies, the son of a rich coffee planter.
+Anthony Fokker was born on 6 April 1890 in Blitar (Kediri) on Java, then part of the Dutch East Indies, as the son of the wealthy Dutch coffee planter Herman Fokker.

 Haarlem

-His father wanted him to give a flying demonstration on Queen's Day 1911.
-The demonstration was an overwhelming success for the young Fokker.
+His father wanted him to give a flying demonstration on Queen's Day, August 31, 1911.
+The flight with De Spin over Haarlem was an overwhelming success for the young Fokker.

 Johannisthal

-In 1912 Fokker founded a small aircraft factory in Johannisthal, east of Berlin (see map), the Fokker Aviatik GmbH, better known as Fokker Aeroplanbau.
+In 1912 Fokker founded an aircraft factory in Johannisthal, east of Berlin, the Fokker Aviatik GmbH (better known as Fokker Aeroplanbau).

-By giving flying lessons and a generous allowance from his father and other relatives, he barely manages financially.
+By giving flying lessons and receiving a generous allowance from his father and other relatives, he just managed to get by financially.

-The Germans like the quality of the aircraft and also see Fokker's organizational talents and he can set up a larger factory in Schwerin.
+The Germans appreciated the quality of the aircraft and also recognized Fokker's organizational talents.
+He received permission to establish a larger factory in Schwerin (see map).

 Schwerin

-In Schwerin (see map), Fokker builds more than 4,000 aircraft for the Germans.
+In Schwerin, Fokker built more than 4,000 aircraft for the Germans.

-He is advised to also purchase a German passport.
+He is advised to also obtain a German passport.

-After the 1st World War, Germany, including Fokker, is no longer allowed to build military aircraft.
+After the First World War, Germany, including Fokker, was no longer allowed to build military aircraft.

 http://www.fokker-in-schwerin.org/

-A number of buildings that can be seen were also built afterwards, so not from Fokker's time there.
+A number of buildings that can be seen were also built later, so not from Fokker's time there.

 Amsterdam North

-Although the head office was located in Amsterdam-Noord, there was also a significant assembly and maintenance company at Schiphol, as the photo below shows. (c.
-1930).
+Although the main facility was located in Amsterdam-Noord, Schiphol also housed a significant assembly and maintenance operation, as shown in the photo below (circa 1930).

 Veere